South Tarawa, Kiribati

 There is a long history of mosquito-borne diseases in the Pacific, including Kiribati.

 The World Mosquito Program is pleased to be partnering with the Kiribati government to bring its Wolbachia method to local communities.
-Funded and supported by the Australian Government’s innovationXchange, the initiative will be rolled out across South Tarawa, including Betio, over the next 12 months.
+Funded and supported by the Australian Government’s innovationXchange, the initiative will be rolled out across South Tarawa, including Betio, in 2018.

-The WMP will engage with the community to find out how we can work together to implement our unique and sustainable method to reduce the risk of dengue, Zika and chikungunya.
+The WMP is engaging with the community to find out how we can work together to implement our unique and sustainable method to reduce the risk of dengue, Zika and chikungunya.

-The World Mosquito Program's method involves releasing mosquitoes that carry Wolbachia, a natural and safe bacteria that reduce the ability of Aedes aegypti mosquitoes to pass diseases between people.
+The World Mosquito Program's method involves releasing mosquitoes that carry Wolbachia, natural and safe bacteria that reduce the ability of Aedes aegypti mosquitoes to pass viruses between people.
 The mosquitoes we release breed with the wild Aedes aegypti mosquitoes in the area, passing Wolbachia from generation to generation.

 We are interested in hearing from the local community.
 Please contact us with any questions or comments.